 Looking at the 5-pin male DIN head-on, numbering pins starting at the lower right and going clockwise:

 According to Dan Eicher, this cable is the same as the one for the TRS-80 Model 100.
-This computer is not as obscure, but it's up there.
+This computer is substantially less obscure, but it's getting harder and harder to find.
 Nonetheless, if someone is selling Model 100 equipment, see if they will sell you this cable as an item, since the few Tutor owners I know of are all after them.

 Top of the page | Back to the main page